Client/Builder/Developer: Toll Brothers

 Density: 69 half acre lots (avg.), including (1) 15 acre farm lot

-Formerly an 18 hole golf course, to redevelop Trotters Glen into a cluster subdivision of 68 half-acre lots.
-The property is located along a designated “rustic road” requiring special treatment to maintain its rural character.
-A large pond that served as a golf course hazard became a liability when developing a single family neighborhood.
+This project was a redevelopment of an 18 hole golf course into a cluster subdivision of 68 half-acre lots.
+The property, located along a designated “rustic road” required special treatment to maintain its rural character.
+A large pond that served as a golf course hazard became a liability when developing a single-family neighborhood.
 Detailed analysis of existing grades early in the process revealed the need for grinder pumps for a group of houses on a cul-de-sac.

-The property seller wanted to continue living in her home on the property that included horses, barns, fenced areas and outbuildings.
+The property owner wanted to continue living in her home on the property that included horses, barns, fenced areas and outbuildings.

-GLW provided planning, landscape architecture and engineering services to cluster private lots around the owner’s 15-acre lot.
+GLW provided planning, landscape architecture and engineering services to cluster private lots around a 15-acre lot set aside for the owner.
 This allowed vegetative screening of the existing home and outbuildings and provided large areas of homeowner-owned open space to create privacy and passive recreational opportunities for residents.
 The existing pond was evaluated and restored to its former condition as a stream.
 The stream became an amenity for homeowners, visible from existing golf cart paths and bridges that were repurposed along with new paths that connect to a public hiker/biker trail.
 The paths took advantage of other existing environmental features such as scenic overlooks, specimen trees and undulating terrain.
 Additionally, a centrally located “village commons” provided seating areas and informal recreational space.
-Creative use of open section roadside ditches for stormwater bio-swales resulted in a reduction of storm drain piping and elimination of large stormwater ponds.
+Creative use of the roadside ditches for stormwater bio-swales resulted in a reduction of storm drain piping and elimination of large stormwater ponds.